Viungo vya Uzazi vya Ndani vya Mwanamke

 The uterus consists of the following:

 The cervix is the lower part of the uterus, which protrudes into the upper part of the vagina.
-During a pelvic examination, doctors can examine the cervix using a speculum (a metal or plastic instrument that spreads the walls of the vagina apart).
-Like the vagina, the cervix is lined with a mucous membrane.
+During a pelvic examination, doctors can examine the cervix using a speculum (a metal or plastic instrument that spreads the walls of the vagina).
+Like the vagina, the cervix is lined with mucosal tissue.

 The cervix is usually a good barrier against bacteria.
-However, the bacteria that cause sexually transmitted diseases can enter the uterus through the cervix during sexual intercourse.
+However, the bacteria that cause certain sexually transmitted infections can enter the uterus through the cervix during sexual intercourse.

 The channel through the cervix is lined with cells and glands that secrete mucus.
 This mucus is thick and impenetrable to sperm until just before ovulation.
 At ovulation, the mucus becomes clear and elastic (because the level of the hormone estrogen increases).
 As a result, sperm can swim through the mucus into the uterus to the fallopian tubes, where fertilization can take place.